THIS DATE IN HISTORY: Oct. 7

 1976: Seventeen years to the day that he scored his first NHL goal, Blackhawks center Stan Mikita becomes the third player in NHL history to reach 1,300 career points.
 The milestone comes when he scores a goal in Chicago's 6-4 road win against the St. Louis Blues.

 1983: The Vancouver Canucks defeat the Minnesota North Stars 10-9 at Pacific Coliseum in one of the wildest games in NHL history.
 The teams combined for 10 power-play goals (six by the Canucks, four by the North Stars) before an unassisted goal by Vancouver's Patrik Sundstrom with 4:56 remaining breaks a 9-9 tie.

 1986: The Red Wings name 21-year-old center Steve Yzerman as their new captain, the youngest in their history.
 Yzerman remains captain until his retirement in July 2006.

 Video: Steve Yzerman was Detroit's captain for 19 seasons

 1995: Cam Neely of the Boston Bruins becomes the first player in NHL history to have a hat trick on opening night twice in his career.
 Neely scores once in each period in Boston's 4-4 tie against the visiting Islanders.
 He had a hat trick on Jan.
 22, 1995, when the Bruins opened the shortened 1994-95 season with a 4-1 win against the Philadelphia Flyers.

-1996: Mike Gartner scores three times for his 18th career NHL hat trick, and the Phoenix Coyotes, playing in their second game since relocating from Winnipeg, win 5-2 at the Bruins.
+1996: Mike Gartner scores three times for his 18th NHL hat trick and the Phoenix Coyotes, playing in their second game since relocating from Winnipeg, defeat the Boston Bruins 5-2 at Fleet Center.
 Gartner's goal at 7:11 of the first period is the first for Phoenix and comes one night after a 1-0 loss at the Hartford Whalers.